adlanarifzr/dayjs/README.md

 ### Documentation

+This is the FORKED version of official dayjs library.
 You can find more details, API, and other docs on [day.js.org](https://day.js.org/) website.

 ### Installation